-STOP ✋ Anxiety in its Tracks
+STOP ✋ Anxiety

 By focusing on the rhythm of my breath throughout the day, I find that I can stay relaxed, even during stressful situations.
 Yogarupa Rod Stryker, the founder of ParaYoga®, has been a major influence in my yoga practice.
 In this video, Rod gives me detailed instructions on how to perform a transformative breathing technique, called Ujjayi breathing.